-Participation in the Marching Band and the Concert Band is based on demonstrated musical competence and knowledge.
+Participation in the Concert Band is based on demonstrated musical competence and knowledge.
 Instrumental techniques and basic musicianship are introduced, reinforced and refined in performance.
-The student will participate in all marching and concert band functions, including football game appearances, parades, concerts, assemblies, festivals, etc. Evaluation is based on rehearsal participation, musical performance, and written assignments.
-(May be taken for Honors Credit by Director approval) This meets the fine arts requirement.
+The student will participate in all concert band functions, including winter and spring concerts.
+Evaluation is based on rehearsal participation and musical performance.
+This meets the fine arts requirement.